knayan1234/WebDevelopment-2025/JS-30Days/Day25-27Aug/Day25-27Aug.md

 - Already done

-## Currying a function, Law of demeter
+## Currying a function, Law of demeter, partial application

 > Difficult topic, need to read it again